 So many people set goals and do nothing to crush them.
-I get it, it can be hard to stay motivated and do the worked needed to reach your goals.
-Everyone has different goals but when it comes to crushing them, it comes down to the same things.
+I get it, it can be hard to stay motivated and do the work needed to reach your goals.
+Everyone has different goals but when it comes to ‘crushing them’, it comes down to the same old things.

-So why is it so hard to reach your goals when you’re first so passionate about them.
-There can be many reasons why it’s so hard to reach your goals but a lot of it comes down to you.
+So why is it so hard to reach your goals when you’re first so passionate about them?
+There can be many reasons why it’s so hard to reach your goals but a lot of it comes down to you, your thought processes and your priorities.
 I know this is true for a lot of people and it’s the same for me.

 My current goals;

 At the end of the day, I know that both of these things can be achieved.
-You might be like me, you become so motivated to reach your goals and you start to put in the work, but then, something happens.
+You might be like me, you become so motivated to reach your goals and you start to put in the work, but then, something happens that knocks you off track.
 For me, it’s usually family things or other commitments that mean my personal goals get pushed to the side for a while.

 Most people are in my position.
 You might have a family (a young one) and life is super busy.
 I totally get that.
 I love to spend time with my family but I also get ‘the passion itch’ which is usually when I get agitated when I think of a great article or a great video I want to make but can’t.
 I also know that if I’m not able to work towards it, I get grumpy…